 Native Americans Do Pay Taxes

 The United States tax code distinguishes between the terms “Native American” and “Native American tribe.”
 Adding the word "tribe" differentiates between an individual and a sovereign entity.
 As a sovereign entity, a tribe governs itself.
 It’s effectively an independent nation, even though it's located within the borders of the U.S. federal government.

 Native Americans and Federal Income Tax

-Native American tribe members have been granted U.S. citizenship since 1924, and they must pay taxes on their incomes.
-But there are some exceptions, just as there are for other citizens.
+Native American tribe members have been granted U.S. citizenship since 1924, and as citizens, they must pay taxes on their incomes.
+There are some exceptions, just as there are for any type of citizen.

-This enables tribes to sell things like tobacco and gasoline much cheaper than that convenience store or gas station across the tribal territorial line, particularly in states that have "extra" gasoline and tobacco taxes over and above their regular sales tax.
+This enables tribes to sell things like tobacco and gasoline much cheaper than competitors across the tribal territorial line, particularly in states that have significant gasoline and tobacco taxes.

 Tribal Casinos and State Taxes

 The Supreme Court ruled in 1987 that tribes could run gaming establishments on their own lands without interference by state governments.
-Then, in 1988, the U.S. government passed the Indian Gaming Regulatory Act (IGRA) to nail down some regulations and guidelines for this practice, charging the National Indian Gaming Commission and charged it with overseeing casino regulations on tribal lands.
+Then, in 1988, the U.S. government passed the Indian Gaming Regulatory Act (IGRA).
+This act created the National Indian Gaming Commission and charged it with overseeing casino regulations on tribal lands.

 These gaming operations are typically owned and operated by their tribes, which do not have to pay federal or state income tax on their revenues, including those generated by gaming.

-While these casinos are often exempt from federal taxes, Native Americans employed by the casinos must pay income taxes on their earnings, and if the tribes transfer or distribute any of their gaming revenues to tribe members, these “per capita” payments are subject to federal income tax as well.
+While these casinos are often exempt from federal taxes, Native Americans employed by the casinos must pay federal income taxes on their earnings.
+If the tribes transfer or distribute any of their gaming revenues to tribe members, these “per capita” payments are subject to federal income tax, as well.